 Eight UP policemen shot dead in failed raid, 2 criminals killed later

-Eight police personnel, including a DSP, were gunned down in a village near the city by a criminal’s henchmen who lost two of them in a firefight later, officials said on Friday.
+Eight police personnel, including a DSP, were gunned down in a village near the city by the henchmen of a criminal who lost two of them in a firefight later, officials said on Friday.
 Seven others, including a civilian, were injured in the attack from a rooftop on a police team after it entered Bikru village past Thursday midnight to arrest Vikas Dubey, a history-sheeter who faces about 60 criminal cases.

 The attackers fled, snatching weapons from the dead and the wounded policemen.
 Police then sealed the entire area and began a combing operation, which led to another encounter with Dubey’s men in Nivada village.
-Police killed Prem Prakash and Atul Dubey, and recovered a snatched pistol.
+There, police killed Prem Prakash and Atul Dubey, and recovered a snatched pistol.

 They were looking for the other members of the gang and the rest of the weapons.
 The snatched weapons included an AK-47 rifle, an INSAS rifle, a Glock pistol and two .9mm pistols, a police spokesman said.
 Inspector General (Special Task Force) Amitabh Yash claimed that the weapon used in the initial attack was a rifle seized from Dubey by the STF when they arrested him in Lucknow’s Krishna Nagar in 2017.